SolanaNFTHolder/MagicEden-minting-bot/README.md

 Easy setup which uses ChromeDriver to open up a new chrome instance and mint the nft you are looking for quicker than a human. **This bot does not guarantee you will get your NFT**, this bot simply goes faster than humans to mint and automates everything since you do not have to click yourself.

+This bot sends a request to the magiceden server.

+There will be no 0.01SOL commission

+Make sure the time on your computer is set correctly.

 You can **launch multiple instances of the bot to bypass minting limit / wallet**

 ---